BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I started to study regex on DataQuest, I already knew the basics, so it wasn't difficult to understand basic stuff.

 **Thoughts**: Yesterday my project was recognized as one of the best this week, I'm very proud and happy!

+### Day 44: April 19, 2020

+**Today's Progress**: Today I continued to study regex on DataQuest.
+It took me numerous attempts to solve the challenge, but I finally did it and learned some useful case studies.

+**Thoughts**: Most of work is already done before us, so it has no sense to reinvent the wheel, but it is important to fully understand the code that we copy.